In Kayamandi as it is in Heaven

-“The whole time this table of Afrikans-speaking white people was talking about us, about politics, thinking that Odwa doesn’t understand what they’re saying.
-I don’t understand Afrikans, but Odwa does fluently,” Alex says.
+“The whole time this table of Afrikaans-speaking white people were talking about us, about politics, thinking that Odwa doesn’t understand what they’re saying.
+I don’t understand Afrikaans, but Odwa does fluently,” Alex says.

 “The entire time they spoke about our family, how gross it is that we are trying to come in and mess up this country with all this interracial whatever.
 I couldn’t understand what they were saying but I could tell they were very angry.

 “I shared [this experience] with another friend of mine from Belmont, who is wonderful, when she asked ‘How’s it been?’
 I said, ‘Well, you know, it’s fine, we’ve had our first couple racist encounters…’ and she was like, ‘Here?!
 In Belmont?’